georgeartem/transcendence/stochastic_dft.md

 Preconditioning via Boundary Truncation:
 Filtering out density residuals whose effective energy exceeds $V(\omega)$ is mathematically equivalent to projecting the density matrix onto the occupied + low-lying unoccupied subspace ($\mathcal{P}_{\text{bound}}$), which avoids wasting FLOPs on unphysical high-frequency vacuum states during early SCF cycles.

 To bridge the gap between the discrete voxel-level stochastic fluctuations (the "lambda/gravitational fudge") and the macroscopic Einstein-Linear framework, we can use the Monte Carlo simulation to show how the ensemble average of discrete, probabilistic weights converge back to a linear relation.
 By simulating thousands of individual photon interactions across the voxelized Kohn-Sham surface area (SA), the local spatial variations and effective mass distortions average out.
-Therefore we let each individual photon interaction event \(j\) at a specific voxel \(k\) yield an emitted kinetic energy based on your local probability scaling function:
+Therefore we let each individual photon interaction event \(j\) at a specific voxel \(k\) yield an emitted kinetic energy based on the local probability scaling function:

 $$(\mathcal{G}(\rho_k)\): \(E_{k,j}=\left(E_{\text{photon}}-\Phi _{k}\right)\cdot \mathcal{G}(\rho _{k})\)$$

-When you run a Monte Carlo simulation over a large ensemble of photons N $\to$ $\infty$ striking the surface area, the expected macroscopic measured energy $(\langle E_{\text{kinetic}} \rangle)$ is the integral over all voxels weighted by their selection probability $(\P_{\text{emit}}(k))$:
+When we run a Monte Carlo simulation over a large ensemble of photons N $\to$ $\infty$ striking the surface area, the expected macroscopic measured energy $(\langle E_{\text{kinetic}} \rangle)$ is the integral over all voxels weighted by their selection probability $(\P_{\text{emit}}(k))$:

 $$(\langle E_{\text{kinetic}}\rangle =\frac{1}{N}\sum _{j=1}^{N}E_{k,j}\rightarrow \sum _{k\in \text{SA}}P_{\text{emit}}(k)\cdot \left(E_{\text{photon}}-\Phi _{k}\right)\cdot \mathcal{G}(\rho _{k})\)$$